mponza/SalIE/README.md

 ============================================

-This repository hosts a refactored and cleaned version of SalIE, the first framework addressing the extraction of *salient open facts* from arbitrary text.
+This repository hosts SalIE, the first framework addressing the extraction of *salient open facts* from arbitrary text.